Skip to main content

 Delhi Sultanate Architecture

 Delhi Sultanate architecture was the first step of the Indo-Islamic architectural journey and showed a perfect union of Islamic and Indian styles.
-The usage of red sandstone and marble was done on a huge scale in combined with the elements of arches, domes, minarets.
+The usage of red sandstone and marble was done on a huge scale in combination with the elements of arches, domes, minarets.
 The whole style of architecture is classified into two: one being the Imperial Style which was supported by the sultans from the center and the other being the Provincial Style that shows the cultural diversity across the regions.

 The key dynasties came with their own contributions: